Pi: Gamma function and Stirling's approximation

-Ehrhart's volume conjecture is that this is the (optimal) upper bound on the volume of a convex body containing only one integer lattice point.
+Ehrhart's volume conjecture predicts that this is the (optimal) upper bound on the volume of a convex body containing only one integer lattice point.

 Number theory and Riemann zeta function

 Each prime has an associated Prüfer group, which are arithmetic localizations of the circle.
 The L-functions of analytic number theory are also localized in each prime p.

 Solution of the Basel problem using the Weil conjecture: the value of ζ(2) is the hyperbolic area of a fundamental domain of the modular group, times π/2.